This article applies to: ✔️ .NET Core 2.x SDK and later versions

 To produce a library, omit the

-<OutputType> property.
-The main difference in built output is that the IL DLL for a library doesn't contain entry points and can't be executed.
+Library.
+The IL DLL for a library doesn't contain entry points and can't be executed.

 dotnet build uses MSBuild to build the project, so it supports both parallel and incremental builds.
 For more information, see Incremental Builds.